open5e/open5e/source/monsters/tome-of-beasts/C/corpse-mound.rst

 **Slam.** *Melee Weapon Attack:* +11 to hit, reach 5 ft., one target.
 *Hit:* 18 (2d10 + 7) bludgeoning damage plus 10 (3d6) necrotic
-damage and the target is grappled (escape DC 17).
-Until this grapple ends, the target is restrained.
+damage and the target is :ref:`srd:grappled` (escape DC 17).
+Until this grapple ends, the target is :ref:`srd:restrained`.

 **Bone Shard.** *Ranged Weapon Attack:* +11 to hit, range 30/120 ft., one target. *Hit:* 14 (2d6 + 7) piercing damage and 10 (3d6)
 necrotic damage.
-When hit, the target must make a successful DC 17 Strength check or be knocked prone, pinned to the ground by the shard, and restrained.
+When hit, the target must make a successful DC 17 Strength check or be knocked :ref:`srd:prone`, pinned to the ground by the shard, and :ref:`srd:restrained`.
 To end this restraint, the target or a creature adjacent to it must use an action to make a successful DC 17 Strength (Athletics) check to remove the shard.